Parsl/parsl/docs/userguide/configuring.rst

 .. [*] The maximum number of nodes tested for the `parsl.executors.WorkQueueExecutor` is 10,000 GPU cores and
        20,000 CPU cores.

+.. [*] The maximum number of nodes tested for the `parsl.executors.taskvine.TaskVineExecutor` is
+       10,000 GPU cores and 20,000 CPU cores.

 3. Should Parsl request multiple nodes in an individual scheduler job?
 (Here the term block is equivalent to a single scheduler job.)